Page Number :1

 Harare News

-HARARE, 31 January 2025 The Cultural Centre of the embassy of the Islamic Republic of Iran in Zimbabwe has today (31 January 2025) hosted 30 school students from one of Zimbabwe’s most remote districts, Gokwe, situated in the Midlands province of Zimbabwe.
+HARARE, 24 MARCH 2025 The Cultural Centre of the Embassy of the Islamic Republic of Iran in Zimbabwe has launched one of the most outstanding and vibrant Nowruz `celebrations to ever be held in Zimbabwe.

 Enter your text and push Enter